 Ensure that no one else can access the material (switch off the display/remove the tablet).
-Reassure the pupil that they are not to blame and praise them (or 'informant' peer) for being safe and responsible by telling an adult.
+Reassure the pupil that they are not to blame and praise/support them (or 'informant' peer) for being safe and responsible by telling a member of staff.

-Report incident/website to an e-Safety Leader, a Vice-Principal or the Principal.
+Report the incident/website to a Vice-Principal or the Principal.